 (B) Specialized medical equipment and supplies are billed using the appropriate HealthCare Common Procedure Code (HCPC).
-Reoccurring supplies shipped and delivered to the member are compensable only when the member remains eligible for Waiver services, continues to reside in the home, and is in a hospital, institutionalized skilled nursing It is the facility, or nursing home. provider's responsibility to verify the member's status prior to shipping and delivering these items.
+Reoccurring supplies shipped and delivered to the member are compensable only when the member remains eligible for Waiver services, continues to reside in the home, and is institutionalized in а hospital, skilled facility, nursing home. is or Ιt the provider's responsibility to verify the member's status prior to shipping and delivering these items.
 Payment for medical supplies is limited to the SoonerCare (Medicaid) rate when established, to the Medicare rate, or to actual acquisition cost, plus 30thirty (30) percent.
 All services must have prior authorization.